 AL: I’m a boxer.
 I’ve been doing it for over 10 years, and it really is my workout of choice.
 My gym is gritty and hot and no-frills, and I just go in and focus on working hard.
 My workouts were few and far between before.
 I might have worked out a few times per week, but now, I’m all about a good sweat.

 BYRDIE: How has your attitude toward your own body/self-image evolved since you first started modeling?

 AL: I can't say that when I was younger I was totally confident.
 The industry is hard, and when you're an unknown model, you could either get great jobs or be rejected.
 Rejection is never easy, but you have to have grit in order to keep going and hold your head high.
 Becoming an adult and having children has helped me become more confident in who I am as a woman.
 I’ve become more self-aware and understanding of my strengths on a deeper level, which helps me become more confident on the outside.
 So my best advice is to forget everything and everyone, and just feel good.

 BYRDIE: What's your go-to makeup routine for summer?
 How has your taste in makeup changed over the years?

 AL: I’m pretty natural day to day.
 I put on some mascara and a light lip tint and go about my day.
 I don't wake up runway-ready, people!
 I’ve learned how to embrace being more natural on a day-to-day basis instead of pounding on makeup, which is a common mistake young women make.

 BYRDIE: What are your favorite scents this summer?
 What was your favorite perfume in high school?

-BYRDIE: What is your advice for taking the perfect selfie in 2016?
+BYRDIE: What is your advice for taking the perfect selfie?
 Has your selfie game changed since you first started taking them?

 AL: Lighting and angles: Make them your friends.